NASA mission finds new planet, most promising stars to support life

 This week, a team of astronomers identified a list of what might be the most promising stars to support planets in the habitable zone called the TESS Habitable Zone Star Catalog, which was published in the Astrophysical Journal Letters.

-The catalog includes 1,822 stars that TESS could observe where planets slightly larger than Earth would exist in the habitable zone of their star.
-The habitable zone, called the Goldilocks zone, is when conditions are warm enough to allow liquid water to exist on the planet’s surface.
-And liquid water is the foundation of life as we know it.
+The catalog includes 1,822 stars TESS could observe where planets slightly larger than Earth would exist in the habitable zone of their star.
+The habitable zone, called the Goldilocks Zone, is when conditions are warm enough to allow liquid water to exist on the planet’s surface.
+Liquid water is the foundation of life as we know it.

 “Life could exist on all sorts of worlds, but the kind we know can support life is our own, so it makes sense to first look for Earth-like planets,” said Lisa Kaltenegger, lead author and member of the TESS Science team at Cornell University, in a statement.
 “This catalog is important for TESS because anyone working with the data wants to know around which stars we can find the closest Earth-analogs.”